 Fifteen early-stage researchers (ESRs) will be recruited as PhD students in the framework of COBRA.

-The call of applications will open in February 2020.
+The call for applications is open.
+Deadline for submission: 31 March 2020.
 Each selected ESR will be offered a three-year contract starting from September/October 2020.

 Further information about the 15 proposed projects is available below:

 Main supervisor’s institution: AMU | Co-supervisor(s)’ institution(s): DAVI, UEDIN

 Objectives : For two people to understand each other, words must refer to the same entities for both of them.
 How the relations between speech sounds and meanings come to be collectively established within a linguistic community, is an issue at the heart of speech and language.
 ESR1’s project will be to explore this issue in the laboratory, using—to our knowledge for the first time—a joint-perception experimental paradigm.
 A model will be developed of perceptual convergence as a collective decision process.
 Predictions of this model will be tested using an artificial agent performing the task together with human participants.

 Secondments : (i) DAVI: setting up of the artificial agent employed in the joint-perception experiments (6 months); (ii) UEDIN: guidance on how to integrate perceptual convergence processes in a cognitive model of conversation (5 months).

 Main supervisor’s institution: IIT | Co-supervisor(s)’ institution(s): AMU, HU-ZAS